nasifisan/MRusingFER/README.md

-Music recommendation based on facial emotion recognition
+Music Recommendation based on Facial Emotion Recognition
 ========================================================

 **Mood Detection** model can detect face from any image and then it can predict the emotion from that face.